 For example, a local unit may contract with a religious organization to fund a community festival that is open to all citizens of the unit because the local unit may support such an activity directly.
 A local unit may not appropriate funds to that same religious organization, however, to finance the installation of a new roof on a church, synagogue, mosque, or other religious structure because the unit does not have authority to spend monies directly on this type of project.
 Perhaps a more common example arises when a local unit is asked to become a dues paying member of a civic or community organization, such as a chamber of commerce or rotary club.
 The local government must be very careful to ensure that its dues are expended only for purposes that the government could have funded directly.
 Instead of paying dues, the local unit should enter into a contract with the organization to fund a specific project, service, or activity.

 Loans to Private Entities

 What about loans to private entities?
 The statutes cited above specifically authorize “appropriations” to private entities under certain circumstances but are silent with respect to the authority to loan public funds.
 The authority to appropriate monies to a private entity likely also includes the authority to loan monies to that entity.
-Thus, to the extent that a local government has authority to appropriate monies to a private entity for a particular purpose, it also has authority to loan monies to the private entity for that same purpose.
+Thus, to the extent that a local government has authority to contract with and appropriate monies to a private entity for a particular purpose, it also has authority to loan monies to the private entity for that same purpose.

 Ensuring Appropriate Expenditures by Private Entities